fusionpbx/fusionpbx-docs/source/getting_started/lets_encrypt.rst

 Dehydrated (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FusionPBX has an option to easliy and quickly install SSL with Let's Encrypt using **letsencrypt.sh**  With this script you can choose either to request an SSL certificate with wildcard (*.domain.tld) or hostnames (domain.tld).
+FusionPBX has an option to easily and quickly install SSL with Let's Encrypt using **letsencrypt.sh**  With this script you can choose either to request an SSL certificate with wildcard (*.domain.tld) or hostnames (domain.tld).

 The letsencrypt.sh will do the following:

 * Download `dehydrated <https://github.com/lukas2511/dehydrated>`_.
 * Request an SSL certificate from `Let's Encrypt <https://letsencrypt.com>`_.
 * Configure NGINX to use the SSL certificate.
-* Combine and place SSL certificate in the proper `FreeSWITCH <https://freeswitch.org/confluence/display/FREESWITCH/FreeSWITCH+Explained>`_ directory for using TLS.
+* Combine and place the SSL certificate in the proper `FreeSWITCH <https://freeswitch.org/confluence/display/FREESWITCH/FreeSWITCH+Explained>`_ directory for using TLS.
-* Test and make sure the SSL cert works and outputs if sucessful.
+* Test and make sure the SSL cert works and outputs if successful.

 Using letsencrypt.sh
 ---------------------

-With letsencrypt.sh you have the choice of creating an SSL certificate for a single domain (domain.tld), multiple sub domains(sub.domain.tld, sub1.domain.tld, etc.domain.tld) or wildcard (*.domain.tld).
+With letsencrypt.sh you have the choice of creating an SSL certificate for a single domain (domain.tld), multiple subdomains (sub.domain.tld, sub1.domain.tld, etc.domain.tld) or wildcard (*.domain.tld).
 The easy way however is using the hostname method.

 Hostname
 ~~~~~~~~~~